stevekm/nextflow-demos/CWL/README.md

 We can see that there were 4 samples input in the pipeline.
 However, 'Sample4' was detected as being "bad" and was removed from the pipeline before it could break anything.
 On the other hand, 'Sample2' was also bad and managed to break a pipeline step, however the pipeline was able to continue to completion despite the failure.
 Ultimately, only two samples passed all pipeline steps and made it to the end for processing.

 You will notice the command line argument `--archive_type "zip"`, which tells the pipeline to output .zip items via the `zip_message` workflow task.
-We can change this 'tar' to get the output in a .tar.gz file instead.
+We can change this to 'tar' to get the output in a .tar.gz file instead.
 For convenience, the Makefile has been set up to allow you to pass this through.

 ```
 $ make run TYPE=tar